aryan1403/tic_tac_toe/README.md

 I will Updating This Code in the Future for improved Code and better functionalities.

 ## Language
-  Try-Peaks is made in Pure Java Swing ;)
+  Tic Tac Toe is made in Pure Java Swing ;)

   [![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)]()